Skip to content

 }

-For in-memory storage (no persistence):
+For ephemeral, in-memory storage with no persistence:

 {